We continue our look back at the best British period dramas set in each decade of the 20th Century.

 This epic BBC series from the producers of Poldark follows a number of interconnected characters from different countries as World War II engulfs Europe.

-What’s interesting about World on Fire is that, alongside the love triangles and family conflicts, it also focuses on some lesser-dramatised aspects of the war – Poland and the Polish Resistance, homosexuality in the pre-war era, and the threat of diseases in Nazi Germany.
+What’s interesting about World on Fire is that, alongside the love triangles and family conflicts, it also focuses on some lesser-explored aspects of the war – Poland and the Polish Resistance, shell shock and mental health, homosexuality in the pre-war era, and the threat of diseases in Nazi Germany.

 The brilliant international cast includes Jonah Hauer-King (Howards End), Julia Brown (The Last Kingdom), Helen Hunt (Mad About You) and Sean Bean (Sharpe).